Towards Autonomous Agents: Adaptive-planning, Reasoning, and Acting in Language Models: Methods

-In ReAct prompting \cite{yao2023react}, they propose to use an LLM to produce the thought $(t_0,t_1,t_2,\dots)$, where $t_i\in\mathbb{V}$ for $i\in\mathbb{Z}$, by $t_i\sim\pi_\theta(t_i|s_i)$, where $s_i=\{s_{i-1},t_{i-1}, a_{i-1}, o_{i}\}$ for $i\in\mathbb{Z}^+$, $a_i\sim\pi_\theta(a_i|s_i,t_i)$ for $i\in\mathbb{Z}$, and $o_{i+1}=f(s_i,a_i)$ for $i\in\mathbb{Z}$.
+In ReAct prompting \citep{yao2023react}, they propose to use an LLM to produce the thought $(t_0,t_1,t_2,\dots)$, where $t_i\in\mathbb{V}$ for $i\in\mathbb{Z}$, by $t_i\sim\pi_\theta(t_i|s_i)$, where $s_i=\{s_{i-1},t_{i-1}, a_{i-1}, o_{i}\}$ for $i\in\mathbb{Z}^+$, $a_i\sim\pi_\theta(a_i|s_i,t_i)$ for $i\in\mathbb{Z}$, and $o_{i+1}=f(s_i,a_i)$ for $i\in\mathbb{Z}$.

-The limitation of ReAct prompting \cite{yao2023react} is that complex tasks with large action spaces require more demonstrations to learn effectively.
-The LLM may produce incorrect actions that do not lead to completing the task.
-Reflexion \cite{shinn2024reflexion} addresses this problem by using an additional LLM to iteratively provide self-reflection text that will be added to the ReAct prompt for improvement.
-More specifically, for each trial $ep\in\mathbb{Z}^+$, if $ep\geq N$, where $N$ is a maximum number for each tail, a self-reflection $r^{ep}$ is generated and a new state $s^{ep+1}_0={s^{ep+1}_N,r^{ep}}$ is formed to be used as the initial state in the next trial $ep+1$.
-However, the method in Reflexion \cite{shinn2024reflexion} necessitate two LLMs, where one LLM is used to generate the thought or action, and another LLM is used to generate the reflection.
-We will modify this by using a single LLM to generate thought, action, and adaptation, which is the correction from the previous failed trail.
+The limitation of ReAct prompting \citep{yao2023react} is that complex tasks with a large action space require more demonstrations to learn effectively.
+The LLM may produce incorrect actions that do not lead to task completion.
+Reflexion \citep{shinn2024reflexion} addresses this problem by using an additional LLM to iteratively provide reflection text that will be added to the ReAct prompt for improvement.
+More specifically, for each trial $ep\in\mathbb{Z}^+$, if $ep\geq N$, where $N$ is a maximum number for each trail, a self-reflection $r^{ep}$ is generated and a new state $s^{ep+1}_0=\{s^{ep+1}_N,r^{ep}\}$ is formed to be used as the initial state in the next trial $ep+1$.
+However, the method in Reflexion \citep{shinn2024reflexion} necessitates two LLMs, where one LLM is used to generate the thought or action, and another LLM is used to generate the reflection.
+We will modify this by using a single LLM to generate thought, action, and self-adaptation, which is the correction from the previous failed trial.

-The main idea of our method is for the LLM agent to generate reflections without the need for exemplars.
-The architecture is shown in Fig. \ref{fig:architecture}.
+The architecture of the main idea of our work is shown in Figure \ref{fig:architecture}.
 A desire is provided to an agent to motivate it to solve a specific task in a given environment.
 The agent can perform an action to interact with the environment, causing the state of the environment to change.
 The agent then receives an observation that describes the status of the environment and a reward signal.
 The action may be proposed from three different processes: the reasoning process determines the next action based on the current progress; the planning process proposes a series of actions that can be used to solve a specific task; and the adaptation process summarizes previous progress to provide a better plan towards maximizing the reward.

 We present a novel algorithm in Algorithm \ref{alg1}.
 Initially, we have the initial state $s_0$ which provides instructions, presents exemplars, and describes the environment and the goal for a specific task. $\pi_\theta$ is an LLM agent with a set of parameters $\theta$. $\tau=\{s_0,t_0,a_0,o_1,\dots\}$ is a sequence of the concatenation of state, thought, action, and observation, where $s_k$, $t_k$, $a_k$, and $o_k$ are sequences of tokens representing the $k$-th state, thought, action, and observation for $k\in\mathbb{Z}$, respectively.
 The return $R(\tau)$ is a string indicating whether the task is completed or not. $ep$ is a variable indicating the number of trials.
 The environment is reinitialized at each trial.